 We don’t see trust as a feat of strength.
 It’s a basic principle for us, and this philosophy has worked very well for the past 20 years.
 It’s comparable to any relationship; if you have any doubts, the end is inevitable.
 After all, you can’t actively or spontaneously prove that you deserve trust, can you?

-Our unique idea not only offers business travellers a comprehensive hotel room search service but also allows us to tailor the search and invoicing solutions to company requests.
+Our unique idea not only offers business travelers a comprehensive hotel room search service but also allows us to tailor the search and invoicing solutions to company requests.
 Filters based on a company’s specifications can be applied immediately during the search process.
 Our second asset is our employees, who can identify with ehotel and who support our service concept.
 Furthermore, our values and approach to providing transparency and fairness to clients can certainly be considered an asset.

 Where do you see you and your company a couple of years from now?